February 14, 2025

 Successful realisation of the Arthrospira-C experiment at the MUSC

-• The Experiment can be regarded as a breakthrough in the search of an appropriate food supply for long-term missions to moon or mars.
+• The Experiment can be regarded as a milestone in the search of an appropriate food supply for long-term missions to the Moon or Mars

-• As part of the MELiSSA project, the experiment contributes to the creation of sustainable circulation systems for space missions.
+• As part of the MELiSSA project (ESA), the experiment contributes to the creation of sustainable circulation systems for space missions

 • Focus: Biology, Circulation Systems, Life Support Systems, Space Travel